AlloyCI/alloy-runner/docs/security/README.md

 # Security of running jobs

-When using GitLab Runner you should be aware of potential security implications when running your jobs.
+When using AlloyCI Runner you should be aware of potential security implications when running your jobs.

 ## Usage of Shell executor

-**Generally it's unsafe to run tests with `shell` executors.** The jobs are run with user's permissions (gitlab-runner's) and can steal code from other projects that are run on this server.
+**Generally it's unsafe to run tests with `shell` executors.** The jobs are run with user's permissions (alloy-runner's) and can steal code from other projects that are run on this server.
 Use only it for running the trusted builds.

 ## Usage of Docker executor